-7.6.6.2.3 Operational risk
+6.6.6.7.2.3 Operational risk

-While operational risk can be limited through management controls and insurance, many incidents still have a substantial impact on the profit and loss account of financial institutions.
+While operational risk can be limited through management controls and insurance, some incidents still have a substantial impact on the profit and loss account of financial institutions.
 As for the other risk domains, regulatory and economic capital for operational risk is calculated and maintained.